Student Loan Default and State Licensing Board Discipline

 In November 2017, the New York Times published an article highlighting multiple reports of states taking disciplinary action against licensees in different professions, including nursing, that have defaulted on their student loans.
 Since the article was published, state licensing boards have been under increasing pressure with some organizations asking what role these policies play in protecting the public and why state licensing boards should play a role in student loan debt collection.

-On June 14, 2018, Senator Marco Rubio (R-FL) and Senator Elizabeth Warren (D-MA) introduced the Protecting Job Opportunities for Borrowers (Protecting JOBs) Act (S. 3065).
-Rep. Ferguson (R-GA) and Rep. David Cicilline (D-RI) introduced a companion bill in the House (H.R.
-6156).
+On February 28, 2019, Senator Marco Rubio (R-FL) and Senator Elizabeth Warren (D-MA) introduced the Protecting Job Opportunities for Borrowers (Protecting JOBs) Act, (S. 609).
+Similar legislation was introduced in the previous Congress, including a companion piece in the House by Rep. Drew Ferguson (R-GA) and Rep. David Cicilline (D-RI).
 The Protecting JOBs Act would prevent states from suspending, revoking, or denying state licenses, in the event that a licensee defaults on his or her federal student loans.
 The legislation would take effect two years after becoming law in order to give states time to comply with the change.
 The legislation also would provide for injunctive relief for aggrieved individuals by allowing them to bring a civil action in a U.S. District Court against “an individual State officer in the officer’s official capacity.”

 A subsequent NYT article highlighted the new legislation.
 NCSBN members can find out which states have this policy by checking out the NCSBN Member Board Profiles.
-NCSBN Government Affairs Staff sent a letter to Sen. Rubio, Sen. Warren, Rep. Ferguson and Rep. Cicilline expressing support for the bill.
+NCSBN Government Affairs Staff sent a letter to Sen. Rubio, and Sen. Warren expressing support for the bill.

 As is stated in our mission, NCSBN promotes evidence-based policies that protect the public from harm, while striving to reduce the burden of government.
 There is no evidence that suspending a nurse’s professional license due to student loan default hinders their ability to provide safe, competent care to patients.
 NCSBN’s letter of support for the Protecting JOBs Act received positive responses from the bill’s sponsors, including a tweet from Sen. Rubio’s office.